 The Gospel reading appointed for today is an important one.
 And to understand its importance, let's imagine for a moment that we are hearing this story about Jesus for the first time.
 In the Gospel of Mark, the earliest-written canonical Gospel, dating to approximately 70 CE, we have only just met this person named Jesus.
 To this point in the Gospel, he has been introduced by John the Baptist.
 He has been baptized, which we read the first Sunday after the Epiphany.
-Importantly, in Mark's baptism scene, the text notes that Jesus sees a dove descend from heaven and hears a voice from heaven.
-We do not know if anyone else gathered saw the dove or heard the voice; the text does not tell us.
 After the baptism scene, Jesus calls Simon (Peter), Andrew, James, and John to follow him.
 That's all - reading this story for the first time, we don't know much about Jesus, yet.
 To this point in Mark's Gospel, we have only learned a few details about this mysterious, compelling character.
-This is what makes today's reading so important - it is character exposition.
-It is Mark's introduction of Jesus' public ministry.
-And the event recounted in this story certainly sets the stage.
+And, as far as we know, the 1st century Palestinian public has not learned much about Jesus yet, either.
+This is what makes today's reading so important - it is character exposition, not only for us as readers.
+It is Jesus' self-introduction, the beginning of his public ministry.
+People are just beginning to meet Jesus and learn what he is about.
+And the event recounted in this story certainly sets the stage for Jesus' public ministry.
 Read Mark 1:21-28.
+(You may choose to invite a young person to read the Gospel to the group so they feel included.)